powwwy/Python-practice/python-practice/README.md

 Set 0 to have the factorial of 1
 Create a loop to reduce the user input calculate the result and print

+Task 4.
+Reverse a string without using in built functions

+User inputs their word
+set up a loop as an alternative to inbuilt functions the loop reverses the word by iterating through the word and returning from the last letter